d-eathrow/anonymousland/_items/tools.md

 #### __Operating System__

+Your operating system is the most important part, if it is insecure then you can assume any activities done are also compromised.
+This is the "heart" of ones setup and should be heavily considered and researched.

 - [Tails](https://tails.boum.org)
 - [Whonix](https://whonixproject.org) <button type="button" class="btn btn-xs btn-info"><a href="http://www.dds6qkxpwdeubwucdiaord2xgbbeyds25rbsgr73tbfpqpt4a6vjwsyd.onion/">TOR</a></button>
 - [QubesOS](https://qubes-os.org) <button type="button" class="btn btn-xs btn-info"><a href="http://qubesosfasa4zl44o4tws22di6kepyzfeqv3tg4e3ztknltfxqrymdad.onion/">TOR</a></button>